Senior Research Associate

 Wright AJ, Wellwood I, Wolfe CDA, McKevitt CJ, French DP.
 Can the Theory of Planned Behaviour and Planning predict increased walking among stroke survivors?
 The European Health Psychologist Vol. 16 Supp.
 (2014).

-Dr Wellwood has collaborative links to ongoing stroke related research in Berlin funded by the German Federal Ministry of Education and Research (BMBF) and London funded by the Department of Health (DH), National Institute for Health Research (NIHR), UK, (Research for Patient Benefit).
-Additionally, he has contributed to European Union funded health services research involving several European countries and clinical guidelines related to stroke care in Scotland and Germany.
+Dr Wellwood is co-applicant on grants from the NIHR School for Primary Care Research (SPCR) and Research for Patient Benefit (RfPB) schemes and a member of the Management Board for the Multiple Sclerosis Society’s UK MS Register.
+He has collaborative links to ongoing stroke related research in London and Berlin funded by the German Federal Ministry of Education and Research (BMBF).
+His experience includes chairing the Scientific Advisory Board of the Chartered Society of Physiotherapy’s Research Fund and contributing to European Union funded health services research involving several European countries and clinical guidelines related to stroke care in Scotland and Germany.